vishnya/so_text/README.md

  from a highly imbalanced dataset, I may look instead to the AUC-PR.

 ## Questions from the problem statement
-Wrapping up, I return to the questions to make sure they're addressed.
+For completeness, I return to the questions.

 *What metric did you use to judge your approach’s performance, and how did it perform?
 Why did you choose that metric?*